tendermint/spec/rfc/004-abci++.md

 This includes optimizations such as tx-level signature aggregation, state transition proofs, etc.
 Furthermore, many new security properties cannot be achieved in the current paradigm, as the application cannot enforce validators do more than just finalize txs.
 This includes features such as threshold cryptography, and guaranteed IBC connection attempts.
-We propose introducing three new phases to ABCI to enable these new features.
+We propose introducing three new phases to ABCI to enable these new features, and renaming the existing methods for block execution.

 #### Prepare Proposal phase